Explore the traditions of printmaking and book arts within an innovative studio practice.

-- Hundreds of wood and metal type cases
+- 100-plus cases of metal and wood type

 Additional resources for studio practice and research

-Combine printmaking media across multiple disciplines in the Screenprinting, Papermaking, and Hybrid Print Studio
+Combine printmedia across multiple disciplines in the Screenprinting, Papermaking, and Hybrid Print Studio

 Meyer Library has artists’ book and print collections, including the Hamaguchi Print Study Collection, for students to reference

 Experiment with digital and photographic processes in the Digital Fine Arts Studio

 Our exceptional faculty are immersed in the local, national, and global printmedia arenas.
 With a focus on conceptual investigation, their interests span various media beyond printmaking, including book arts, drawing, painting, photography, sculptural objects, textiles, and video.
 Faculty mentor you as you refine a socially conscious art practice that asks important questions and pushes the boundaries of craft.

 Chair Michelle Murillo is an Oakland-based artist whose work expands the vocabulary of print through traditional and cutting-edge methods.
 Her prints and installations have been exhibited worldwide and she’s been recognized with numerous awards, grants, and residencies.
 Murillo’s work can be broadly described as the practice of archiving the “lost, found, ‘re-membered,’ and collected.”
 As chair, she connects students with Bay Area galleries, museums, print institutions, and professional presses.